 If one vehicle is on fire, then it can quickly spread and cover the entire crash site.
 Those who are involved in a pileup are often hit a number of times, and this increase their risk of getting injured.
 Cars involved in this kind of accident often spin out of control and are hit from the sides and rear.
 Sometimes drivers decide to get out of their vehicle during a pileup and this can result in severe injuries because another vehicle may hit them.
 It is very difficult to tell what the cause of a pileup was because proving negligence can be very hard to do.

 Injured in an Auto Accident?
-Live in the Atlanta or Austell GA Area?
-Call Hines Law
+Live in the Atlanta, Austell or the Gwinnett County GA Area?
+Call Hines Law Today

 Contact the the Law Offices of Matthew C. Hines if you have been injured in an auto accident.
 Our law office has represented victims who were injured in different types of accidents that involved trucks, motorcycles, trucks and more.